tubbytani/kubernetes-scripts/voting-app/deploy_microservices_load_balancer/README.md

 Added replicaset
-The application can now b scaled up.
+The application can now be scaled up.